 Car Seat Basics from Car Seats for Littles

-(don't worry - my guy isn't crying in this photo because he was getting pinched - he was just tired of sitting in a hot car not going anywhere!)
+(don't worry - my guy isn't crying in this photo because he was getting pinched - he just thinks car seats are his mortal enemy)

 10. Taking Car Seat Advice From An Unqualified Source